evangelosroutis/hypothesis-generation/README.md

 ```

 ## Evaluating the Tools
-You can evaluate the tool selection process and the correctness of the Cypher queries as follows:
+You can evaluate the tool selection process of the CustonAgent and the correctness of the Cypher queries as follows:

-Tool Selection Evaluation
+### Tool Selection Evaluation
 ```python
 from evaluation import evaluate_tool_selection